-Our Science department offers lots of great opportunities for you to engage in this fabulous subject.
-Why not look out for the large range of enrichment clubs on offer?
-We offer STEM events and activities that may include opportunities to visit local colleges and universities and visitors to the academy offering extra enrichments.
-There may be visits to Science museums and events celebrating great scientists and discoveries.
-We offer after-school support sessions for GCSE students and work with other departments to enhance learning such as maths in Science.
-We have a thriving weekly Science club where students get lots of practical experience and develop their curiosity and creativity.
+Our Science department offers lots of great opportunities for you to really engage with this fabulous subject.
+Why not look out for the KS3 Mad Scientists enrichment club on offer, with a different theme each term for Years 7 & 8.
+We will offer STEM events and activities that may include opportunities to visit local colleges and universities and visitors to the academy offering extra enrichments when circumstances allow.
+There may be visits to science museums and events that celebrate great scientists and discoveries.
+We offer after school support sessions for GCSE students and work with other departments to enhance learning such as maths in science and geography in science.
+These involve both practical and theoretical sessions, alongside other fun revision sessions such as themes quizzes and problem solving challenges.
+Get involved!